drkno/PlexSSO/Readme.md

 This is designed to sit in front of various services and replace their authentication with a single unified login.
 It is compatible with services such as:

+- Bazarr
+- Deluge
+- Jackett
+- Lidarr
+- NzbHydra (v1 and v2)
+- NzbGet
-- Sonarr
+- Ombi
 - Radarr
-- Deluge
+- Readarr
 - Sabnzbd
-- NzbHydra (v1 and v2)
+- Sonarr
+- Transcoderr
-- Jackett
+- Transmission

+and more.
+Unlike other SSO providers such as [Organizr](https://github.com/causefx/Organizr) it is stand-alone so isn't tied to any usage pattern or front-end.

 ### Installation